serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 * One [Application](http://docs.aws.amazon.com/opsworks/latest/userguide/workingapps.html) - this is the code we will deploy

 MongoDb setup is based on [this blog post](http://blogs.aws.amazon.com/application-management/post/Tx1RB65XDMNVLUA/Deploying-MongoDB-with-OpsWorks).
-We will use [MongoDB Chef cookbook](https://github.com/edelight/chef-mongodb) which allows to deploy different MongoDB setups - single instance, replica set, sharding, replica sets with sharding.
+We will use [MongoDB Chef cookbook](https://github.com/edelight/chef-mongodb) which allow us to deploy different MongoDB setups - single instance, replica set, sharding, replica sets with sharding.
-It also allows to manage mongo users and setup [MongoDB Monitoring System (MMS)](https://mms.mongodb.com/) agent.
+It also possible to manage mongo users and setup [MongoDB Monitoring System (MMS)](https://mms.mongodb.com/) agent.

 Also the detailed step-by-step guide on working with OpsWorks UI is [here](http://docs.aws.amazon.com/opsworks/latest/userguide/gettingstarted_intro.html), so
 I will describe only important steps and problems I had.